schuchert/wikispaces/pages/DebuggingThreadedCodePart1.Original.md

 Describing how [[http://www.haifa.ibm.com/projects/verification/contest/index.html|ConTest]] actually accomplishes this, and what other features it offers, is better described by several [[http://www.haifa.ibm.com/projects/verification/contest/publications.html|publications.]]
 ----
 ## Manual Instrumentation is for the Birds
-A short time before writing this, I wrote something on using the -javaagent VM argument for dynamic instrumentation ([[JavaAgent]]) of classes while they are loaded into the Java VM.
+A short time before writing this, I wrote something on using the -javaagent VM argument for dynamic instrumentation ([ConTest]({{ site.pagesurl }}/JavaAgent]]) of classes while they are loaded into the Java VM.
 I wrote that in support of applying [[http://www.haifa.ibm.com/projects/verification/contest/index.html|ConTest]] instrumentation automatically using so-called dynamic instrumentation.
-I do not not like the manual step of instrumenting my classes with [[http://www.haifa.ibm.com/projects/verification/contest/index.html|ConTest]] every time I was ready to run my tests.
+I do not not like the manual step of instrumenting my classes with [[http://www.haifa.ibm.com/projects/verification/contest/index.html) every time I was ready to run my tests.

 To instrument your classes using [[http://www.haifa.ibm.com/projects/verification/contest/index.html|ConTest]], you issue a command like the following:
 ```terminal